The author with the first paper proof of the book.

 Attention journalists and aerospace industry professionals!

-If your publication would like to review the book or you are interested in a mutlimedia presentation of the book by the author, please contact:
+If your publication would like to review the book or you are interested in a rich mutlimedia presentation of the book by the author, featuring images, 3D animations and unpublished xtras, which did not make it into the book, please contact:

 Anatoly Zak at: email@example.com

 More info: http://www.spacefest.info/VI/Authors.html

 Lunacon 2014 conference, Rye Brook, NY, March 15, 2014